kahnwong/karnwong.me/content/about.md

 ![me-at-grill-the-data](/about/me-at-grill-the-data.jpg)

+I'm currently the Head of Platform Engineering at Baania.
+Our mission is to be the leader in Thailand's property data.

+Previously I was a Data Engineer, Machine Learning Engineer and Site Reliability Engineer.
+Before that I was doing IT Support and System Administration.

-I currently hold the position of Head of Platform Engineering at Baania.
-My expertise lies in the realms of data engineering, machine learning, and devops, where I work diligently to optimize processes and drive impactful projects.
-At Baania, I've had the pleasure of automating deployments, managing secrets, and improving the performance of complex pipelines.
+My expertise lies in the realms of data engineering, machine learning, and devops, where I optimize processes and drive impactful projects.

 Apart from my professional pursuits, I actively contribute to tech & data communities and open-source projects.

-If you're interested in platform engineering or would like to connect for potential collaborations, I'm excited to engage with you.
-Let's discuss and uncover opportunities for innovation together.
-Cheers!
+When I have lessons to share I enjoy speaking at conferences.

+Surprisingly, I do enjoy cooking a lot, but not as much as tinkering with my homelab.

+I’m probably listening to symphonic heavy metal.

 ### Active Communities